OneHourGameJam/OneHourGameJam/README.md

 * Glossary of development terms

 # Requirements
 Requires a web server with PHP 5.6 or later and MySQL or MariaDB.
-Older versions work on PHP 5.4.

 # Installing
 You can either install with vagrant or you can manually install (if you want to install on a production server)